Book Review: Nettle & Bone

 4/5 stars

-At its core, Nettle & Bone is a story about resilience, friendship, and the power of perseverance in the face of adversity, which is always a great foundation.
-With its unforgettable characters, expert prose, and unexpected twists, this is a fairy tale for the modern age—a tale of hope and resilience.
+Nettle & Bone is a story about resilience, friendship, and the power of perseverance in the face of adversity, which is always a great foundation.
+It really does feel like a fairy tale for the modern age, and it’s made me realize I might want to seek out more books like it (if there are any to be found).
 There were moments where the pacing felt slower than is my personal preference, and there were several times where I was left scratching my head, but that never kept me from continuing on.
 In fact, that confusion and desire to figure it out may have inspired me to read more.
 It’s not a book for everyone, and I can acknowledge that.
 However, I think everyone should at least give it a try.
 The writing is stunning, and in the end I walked away fully entertained and satisfied.

 Happy reading!